dariomx/topcoder-srm/README.md

 to compete at the international arena and show myself that, with perseverance, I can do anything that I want (even if it seemed quite hard at the beginning).

-I mostly code in Python due its brevity and elegance, but switch to Java when I need a more sophisticated data structure (out of the box).
-It is pity that Python standard library lacks many of the nice things you can find under the popular java.util.*
+I mostly code in Python2/3 due its brevity and elegance, but switch to Java when I need a more sophisticated data structure (out of the box).
+It is pity that Python standard library lacks many of the nice things you can find under the popular java.util.
+All the solutions I post here are mine, and the few exceptions will explicitly mention where I took it from.

+I think it has more value to present my own creations, that just to mirror what others did; even if I do not always come with a fast solution.
+I always check, however, what are the editorial solutions after I finish my own approach.
+If there is no editorial solution, I check what others did ... there are some really amazing minds out there!
+Looking forward to become like one of them.

 The repo is named after the first site I used (topcoder.com's SRMs), though today I mostly use leetcode.com.
 Specially the questions for companies like